Clock ident: Chile

 During the 1980s and early 1990s, it was common for TV channels in Chile to have clock idents that are broadcast during some commercial breaks, and usually included a sponsorship; for example, Canal 13's clock was tied to Beiesdorf's products.
 Some channels also accompanied the clock with the temperature and humidity at the moment of broadcast.

 Though most channels dropped clocks by the early 1990s, Canal 13 kept its clock, reformulating it to show it digitally over the respective sponsorship (which switched from Beiesdorf to Telefónica Chile).
 Additionally, the clock was restricted to appear only before Teletrece (its main newscast).
 A similar clock was introduced by competitor TVN during the mid-2000s.
 Both were dropped by the end of the decade, as permanent clocks were added to newscasts.

 With the gradual advent of 24/7 broadcasting in Chile, Chilevisión re-introduced clock idents in 2022, being shown again during some commercial breaks, but with the time being shown digitally.

+Paraguay

+In the 1980s, SNT aired a series of sketches sponsored by department store Kube, known as Kube da la hora exacta.
+These segments consisted of a puppet mascot (Kubito, voiced by Chilean Héctor “Tito” García), which told a joke to a human actor (often played by Miguel Ángel Pereira, who was assassinated in 2014).
+After the punchline (delivered by Kubito), it cut to a Kube graphic with a digital time overlay.
+The character served as inspiration for a music project from Argentina (Misiones Province; SNT was received there by means of overspill) in 2025.

 United States

 It is very rare to see clock idents in the United States on television.
 KCET in Los Angeles, California used one in the 1970s.

+WNBC, when it was WNBT, used time signals sponsored by Bulova throughout the 1940s; the first commercial on American television, broadcast on July 1, 1941, was a modified test pattern, sponsored by Bulova, and featuring a clock.
+It is reported that the station used such time signals until 1949 or later; in September 1949, it appeared no less than 270 times.
+The design featured a Bulova-sponsored clock on the left hand side of the screen beneath the WNBT callsign, with the Empire State Building to the right.
+WABD was also reported to use a modified test pattern featuring a clock in 1948.
+A spot advertisement for Bulova was also the first spot advertisement seen on WGN-TV on April 6, 1948.